ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

 - universals (i.e. color)
 - the self (consciousness/pain/emotion)

+A table is **the cause of some sense-data**, thus cannot be something known by acquaintance.

 principle of acquaintance:

-- any proposition we can understand must be composed by entirely of entites with wich we are acquainted.
+- any proposition we can understand must be composed by entirely of entities with which we are acquainted.

 we cannot acquaint with "table"/"tree" itself.
 Thus we cannot understand **atomic** proposition about tables and trees.
 But then how do we talk about tables and trees?